willashley23/Asteroids/README.md

 ## Future Directions

 - Black holes: swirling vortices that require unique usage of the game's `vector` functions that will 'draw in' any ship foolish enough to get close to it, resulting an an automatic loss.
+- Endless Mode: allow for an endless barrage of asteroids and a score counter in the upper right corner.
+- Safe Respawn: Give ship 1.5 seconds of invulnerabiltiy after respawning.